pantheon-org/opencode-warcraft-notifications/README.md

 ## Features

 - 🎵 **100+ Authentic Sounds**: Complete collection of Warcraft II Alliance and Horde unit voices
-- 🔄 **Auto-Download**: Automatically downloads sound files on first use with secure caching
+- 📦 **Bundled Sounds**: Includes pre-bundled WAV assets copied into a per-user data directory on first use (no runtime network dependency by default)
 - 🎲 **Random Selection**: Plays a different sound each time for variety
 - ⚔️ **Faction Choice**: Choose Alliance, Horde, or both factions
 - 💻 **Cross-Platform**: Works on macOS and Linux